RoccovVr/ML-spiekbrief/README.md

 #check if dataset is unbalanced:
 df.response.value_counts() #response is name of target var sns.histplot(df.target)
-#if so, use stratify in the train test split
+#if so, use stratify in the train test split, and see next section Unbalanced dataset

 #----------------------------------------------
 #unbalanced datasets